Skip to main content ↓

 • Reciprocity: When you give something to someone else, they feel inclined to give something back to you.
 This is one of the reasons why giving away free, downloadable content in exchange for an email address is a great way to build a subscriber list.

 • Consistency: Most people want to keep their word.
 If they say they’re going to do something, their desire is to follow through and do it.
-Getting a prospect to take a small step—download an ebook, for example—will encourage them to take bigger steps.
+Getting a prospect to take a small step—download an eBook, for example—will encourage them to take bigger steps.

 • Social Proof: The more people use or do a certain thing, the more enticing it becomes.
 Would you, for instance, rather buy a piece of software that everyone on LinkedIn raves about or some generic tool you found online?
 This “follow the leader” mentality is why testimonials and reviews are so powerful.